Exceptionally buttery, a little bit nutty, and bursting with berry flavor, these raspberry crumble bars are an absolute delight!

 To make the crust:

-2. Combine flour, brown sugar, and salt in a food processor.
-Add butter and pulse until mixture resembles cornmeal.
-Add egg.
-Process just until dough comes together in a ball.
-Spread dough into bottom of prepared pan.
+- Combine the flour, brown sugar, and salt in a food processor.
+Add the butter and pulse until the mixture resembles cornmeal.
+Add the egg, and process just until the dough comes together in a ball.

-3. Bake for 15 to 18 minutes, until light golden brown.
-Set pan on wire rack to cool.
+- Bake for 15 to 18 minutes, until light golden brown.
+Set the pan on a wire rack to cool.

 To make the filling:

-1. Spread raspberry preserves on top of cooled crust.
+- Spread the raspberry preserves on top of cooled crust.

-2. Using a food processor, pulse hazelnuts and sugar to a cornmeal consistency.
-Add butter and eggs, and process until creamy.
+- Using a food processor, pulse the hazelnuts and sugar to a cornmeal consistency.
+Add the butter and eggs, and process until creamy.
 (May be refrigerated until ready to use.)
-Spread over preserves.
+Spread over the preserves.
 Set aside.

 To make the topping:

-2. Bake at 350° for 25 to 30 minutes.* Let cool completely before cutting into squares.
+- Bake at 350° for 28 to 32 minutes, or until they're browned on top and along the edges.
+Let cool completely before cutting into squares.

 Notes